-- Bring together women working in the legal profession to support women achieving positions of leadership in the law in the UK & Ireland
+- Bring together women working in the legal profession to support women achieving positions of leadership in the law

 - Explore why the senior leadership level is not sufficiently diverse and understand what factors are causing the loss of so much female talent